 Species is monotypic with no officially recognized subspecies.

 American flamingos do not have a song, but do use a variety of raspy honking calls that can be quite loud and boisterous in large flocks, including while in flight.
-The speed and tempo of the calls can change depending on the bird's agitation, and softer honks are common while feeding or during courtship.
+The speed and tempo of the calls can change depending on the bird's agitation, and softer, less urgent honks are common while feeding or during courtship.

 Both parents will incubate the nest for 28-32 days, and after hatching, they feed the chick crop milk for 3-12 days until it joins a group of other recently hatched chicks for communal care.
 The young birds remain in that juvenile colony for approximately 75 days until their first flight.
 Only one chalky white egg is laid per mated pair of flamingos each year.